jonesbn12321/Startup/notes.md

 This was easy.
 I was careful to use the correct structural elements such as header, footer, main, nav, and form.
 The links between the three views work great using the `a` element.

 The part I didn't like was the duplication of the header and footer code.
 This is messy, but it will get cleaned up when I get to React.
+This is the SRUCTURE!!!!

 ## CSS

+This is the STYLE!!!

 This took a couple hours to get it how I wanted.
 It was important to make it responsive and Bootstrap helped with that.
 It looks great on all kinds of screen sizes.